 La Dispensa di Andrea e Gregorio repeats the same look as the desktop version.
 One thing we really love about their mobile response is the hamburger menu.
 It isn’t just a standard, straight line icon, though.
 They take the lines and curve them slightly to add a bit of depth and interest.

 The curves are repeated in elements in the image, such as the bottles.
+That’s a creative and unexpected way to strengthen the company’s brand image and keep people interested.
 The best mobile sites do think a bit outside of the box.
 They also match user expectations at the same time.

 3. Spring Invest